veer11997/veer11997/README.md

 - 💬 Ask me about **Python, java ,cpp , web development**

+- 🌱 I’m currently learning ...
 - 📫 How to reach me **[Send a message!](https://www.linkedin.com/in/virendra-patankar-104758144/)**

 - ⚡ Fun fact **Everthing is fun fact happening arround the world**

-- :smile: lets share it and also be part of it[here](https://gist.github.com/veer11997).
+- :smile: lets share it and also be part of it [here](https://gist.github.com/veer11997).